kimkulling/osre/README.md

 using namespace ::OSRE::App;
 using namespace ::OSRE::RenderBackend;

-class QuickStartdApp : public App::AppBase {
+class QuickStartApp : public App::AppBase {
     /// The transform block, contains the model-, view- and projection-matrix TransformMatrixBlock m_transformMatrix;
     /// The entity to render